Sipriano-Dev/java_zero-to-hero/README.md

 - [x] Section 26: [JAVA 8] Streams API
 - [x] Section 27: [JAVA 8] Optional to deal with nulls in Java
 - [x] Section 28: MultiThreading in Java
-- [ ] Section 29: Other prominent new features from Java 22

 ## Important Links
 - Online jshell - https://tryjshell.org